paulpflug/VASPmanager/README.md

 # see http://docs.python.org/2/library/subprocess.html#subprocess.Popen for usage.
 # When you need to use paths, you can use the placeholders %temppath and %savepath
-preexec=[] # commands which will be executed in each temp directory befor calculation postexec=[] # commands which will be executed in each temp directory after calculation
+preexec=[] # commands which will be executed in each temp directory befor calculation postexec=[] # commands which will be executed in each save directory after calculation

 ### Job
 tempdirstart=1 # counter for temp directory